Alliston: Demographics

-Name of inhabitants: Allistonian sing., -s pl.

 Government

-The current mayor of New Tecumseth is Rick Milne who won the chair position on October 27, 2014.
-Milne is a former mayor of New Tecumseth, serving the community in 1984.
-Milne decided to re-run for the mayor position in the fall of 2014 when former mayor Mike MacEachern announced he would not be seeking re-election.
+The current mayor of New Tecumseth is Richard Norcross who won the chair position on October 24, 2022.
+Norcross is a former deputy mayor of New Tecumseth.
+Norcross decided to run for the mayor position in the fall of 2022 when former mayor Rick Milne announced he would not be seeking re-election.

-Former mayor of New Tecumseth is Mike MacEachern, who completed three terms in office.
-MacEachern overlooked four communities within New Tecumseth which consist of Alliston, Beeton, Tecumseth and Tottenham.
-In addition to being mayor, MacEachern also held a position with the County of Simcoe being a member of the County's Performance Management Committee, a chair member with the Nottawasaga Police Board, member of the South Simcoe mayors association, and also an Executive Director of Focus Community Development Corporation.

-The MP for the federal riding of Simcoe—Grey is Terry Dowdall, elected in the 2019 Federal Election.
+MP for the federal riding of Simcoe—Grey is Terry Dowdall, elected in the 2019 Federal Election.

 The Member of Provincial Parliament for Simcoe—Grey is Jim Wilson, who was first elected in 1999.

 Since the amalgamation of Alliston, Beeton and Tottenham under the Town of New Tecumseth, New Tecumseth Fire Rescue has 3 stations with a total force of 105 personnel.
 The Alliston Fire Station, now known as New Tecumseth Fire Station 1, was founded as the Alliston Fire Brigade in 1906 after many years of having a non-incorporated Fire Brigade.

 Economy

 Honda of Canada Manufacturing has three plants producing vehicles and parts for the Americas.
 Plant 1 creating the new model Civic, Plant 2 creating the new model CRV and Plant 3 manufacturing engines for these and other plants in North America.
 Plant 1 opened in November 1986, with Plant 2 following 10 years later in 1998, and Plant 3 (Engine Plant) in 2008.
 The plants have a combined work force of 4,600 workers.

 The Alliston Business Improvement Association was originally established in 1988 as a promotional campaign and management system in the revitalization of downtown Alliston.
 They have hosted many community events including food truck rallies, holiday events, as well as being a large part of the Potato Festival's organization.